Prison Rape Elimination Act (PREA)

 In 2010, the Bureau of Justice Assistance funded the National PREA Resource Center to continue to provide federally funded training and technical assistance to states and localities, as well as to serve as a single-stop resource for leading research and tools for all those in the field working to come into compliance with the federal standards.

-The Sherburne County Sheriff's Office has a zero tolerance with regard to sexual abuse and sexual harassment in this facility and will take appropriate affirmative measures to protect all inmates from sexual abuse and harassment and to promptly and thoroughly investigate all allegations of sexual abuse and sexual harassment.
-The Sherburne County Sheriff's Office will investigate any criminal allegation (28 CFR 115.11, 115.22).
+The Sherburne County Sheriff’s Office (SCSO) has a zero-tolerance policy for sexual abuse and sexual harassment and will take appropriate affirmative measures to protect all inmates/detainees from sexual abuse and sexual harassment.

 Inmate on Inmate Complaints